cheukhin1024/Financial-Data-Project-in-Azure/README.md

 ## Description
-1. Provide over 2 billion historical S&P 500 constituents with high-frequency data rows (no survivorship bias) to different users in Azure Databricks Delta Lake.Data can back to 2005.
+1. Provide over 2 billion historical S&P 500 constituents with high-frequency data rows (no survivorship bias) to different users in Azure Databricks Delta Lake.
+Data can back to 2005.
 2. Increased query performance by at least 1000% compared to a traditional database.
 3. Introduce a better data-driven sector classification than the traditional S&P GICS sector classification.
 4. Provide alternative data (such as Bloomberg TV real-time market sentiment data, Twitter sentiment,